wisp-lang/wisp/Readme.md

 ## Special forms

-There are some special operators in wisp, in a sense that they compile to JS expressions rather then function calls, although same named functions are also available in standard library to allow function composition.
+There are some special operators in wisp, in a sense that they compile to JavaScript expressions rather then function calls, although same named functions are also available in standard library to allow function composition.